This is Part 7 of the Terraform Associate Exam Cram. It covers the following Terraform Associate Certification exam objectives:

 Usage: terraform login [hostname]

-If no hostname is provided, the default hostname is app.terraform.io
+If no hostname is provided, the default hostname is app.terraform.io (HCP Terraform).

 If not overridden by credentials helper settings in the CLI configuration, the terraform login

-command writes credentials to local file .terraform.d/credentials.tfrc.json
+command writes credentials to local file .terraform.d/credentials.tfrc.json.

-command removes locally-stored credentials for specified hostname.
+The terraform logout [hostname] command removes locally-stored credentials for specified hostname.

 For unattended automated deployments configure credentials manually in the CLI configuration file.